mitsuhiko/lucumr/2023/2/9/everybody-is-complex.rst

 successful.

-But this monochromatic experience eventually becomes a lot more complex because you're forced to make choices in live.
+But this monochromatic experience eventually becomes a lot more complex because you're forced to make choices in life.
 When I went to conferences or interacted with other people online it was impossible not to compare myself in one way or another.
 My expectations and ambitions were steered by the lives of others around me.
 As much as I wanted to not compare